Quickstart

 Thread safety

 Router instances are not thread-safe.
-Create one Router instance per request context, not one shared instance per process.
+Create one Router per request context, not one shared instance per process.

 python